kongzii/SwiftXGBoost/README.md

 )
 ```

-and swift array can be converted back to numpy
+and the swift array can be converted back to numpy

 ```swift
 let predicted = try xgboost.predict(